cryspen/scalable-mls-id/draft-kiefer-mls-light.md

 The Messaging Layer Security (MLS) protocol provides efficient asynchronous group key establishment for large groups with up to thousands of clients.
-In MLS, any member can commit a change to the group, and consequently, all members must download, validate, and maintain the full group state which can incur a significant communication and computational costs, especially when joining a group.
+In MLS, any member can commit a change to the group, and consequently, all members must download, validate, and maintain the full group state, which can incur a significant communication and computational costs, especially when joining a group.
 This document defines an MLS extension to support "light clients" that don't undertake these costs.
 A light client cannot commit changes to the group, and